 Calvin Can’t Fly: The Story of a Bookworm Birdie by Jennifer Berne is a story about a starling Calvin who can’t fly and really isn’t even interested in learning.
-Calvin loves books and the library and while all the other birds are flying in a pack he is off on his own.
-There is some teasing but ultimately the pack helps Calvin and he in turns saves everyone.
-I love that he doesn’t really try to fit in but that in the end he discovers something new about himself once he’s accepted for being different.
+Calvin loves books and the library, and while all the other birds are flying in a pack, he is off on his own.
+There is some teasing, but ultimately the pack helps Calvin and he in turn saves everyone.
+I love that he doesn’t really try to fit in but that in the end, he discovers something new about himself once he’s accepted for being different.

 Inside the Books: Readers and Libraries Around the World by Toni Buzzeo was interesting but didn’t really flow.
 The book takes readers all around the world looking at different unique libraries like a library on a boat in Indonesia and a train library in Chile.
-The pages that were devoted to telling readers about these fun libraries around the world were great but in between them were pages that were supposed to be what reader sin these libraries are reading and they completely confused my 6 year old.
+The pages that were devoted to telling readers about these fun libraries around the world were great but in between them were pages that were supposed to be what readers in these libraries are reading, and they completely confused my six-year-old.
 The choppy nature was too much for a new reader.

 Tomas and the Library Lady by Pat Mora was another really touching book about the difference a library and caring librarian can make in the life of a child.
 Tomas’s parents are migrant workers and in the summer they travel from Texas to Iowa to work the fields for the summer.
 While in Iowa Tomas discovers the local library and befriends the librarian who signs books out on her own card for him.
 He reads all summer, shares the books with his family and develops a love of reading because someone took the time to reach out.
 I loved this book and so did my son who was interested in the story but much more interested in learning more about migrant workers and what being poor is like.
 We have had very interesting conversations about these topics since.
 I love it when a book does that.

 The Inside-outside Book of Libraries by Roxie Munro takes readers all around the world to peek inside libraries.
 This book was great and even though it’s long ( I wouldn’t read the whole thing with a child under 5) it’s easy to break into segments.
-I loved learning about the Library of Congress, the library aboard a aircraft carrier, and my son thought it was super cool that the elementary school featured was from the Texas town my husband grew up in.
+I loved learning about the Library of Congress, the library aboard an aircraft carrier, and my son thought it was super cool that the elementary school featured was from the Texas town my husband grew up in.
 Great illustrations by Julie Cummins take this nonfiction book from good to great.

-Comin’ Down to Storytime by Rob Reid was a bit of a flop at our house but I don’t think it will be a flop in every house.
-My daughter did not like me singing the text at all but I couldn’t help it.
+Comin’ Down to Storytime by Rob Reid was a bit of a flop at our house, but I don’t think it will be a flop in every house.
+My daughter did not like me singing the text at all, but I couldn’t help it.
 The text is a reworking of the song ” She’ll be coming ’round the mountain when she comes” and you can’t help but sing.
-That wasn’t cool with my 3 year old.
+That wasn’t cool with my three-year-old.
 The book is cute and takes readers through all the parts of your typical library story time.
 I think most toddlers will like it, especially if their parents have nice singing voices.